fugu-chop/launch_school/daily_logs/3_daily_log_nov2020.md

 __*Thoughts*__<br/>
 I feel like I completed the written assessment reasonably quickly - timing wasn't really an issue.
 Generally speaking, I feel like I prepared well enough that I was able to explain the relevant concepts quickly.
 The only question in my mind is whether the language I used was specifically what the assessors wanted.
 I really don't have a good sense, since so much of what I read and wrote seemed to differ.
 I used my best judgement - I'll see what the feedback is.
 The practice I did felt a little more difficult than what was on the actual assessment.
 I also like how the assessment questions were significantly more targetted than just 'explain this code please' and pointed you towards specifics they wanted you to answer.

+##### 12/11/20 (Thu)
+__*Concepts covered*__<br/>
+- RB109 Interview assessment
+  - Blog post reading
+  - Videos of others live coding

+__*Time spent*__<br/>
+62 minutes

+__*Thoughts*__<br/>
+Got the results of the written assessment back and somehow I got 100%.
+There wasn't much feedback returned.
+Looks like all the preparation I did paid off.

+Today was pretty light.
+Just reading some articles on other students' past experiences with the RB109 written assessment, and seeing the approach expected within an interview setting.
+I did one less hour to make up for the extra hour I did yesterday.

+The video was a good pointer into the level of explanation I should go into (basically explain everything in my mind).
+It also highlighted to me that I have some level to go before I can confidently solve assessment-level difficulty problems.

+I'll probably start off the problems again tomorrow.
+I think I'll also do a re-run of all the problems I've solved previously, explaining myself and seeing if I take as long as I used to.